SchulzLab/EpiExpress/README.md

 ## Notes

 - Ensure that the gene expression files and the model names match.
 For example, if your gene file is named `ENSG00000123456.txt.gz`, the corresponding model should be `ENSG00000123456.RDS`.
-- The input files should be properly formatted with correct sample IDs and gene expression values.
+- The input files should be properly formatted with correct sample IDs and H3k27ac values.
 - Save train_samples_file and test_samples_file in your directory.

 ## License